 We are highly regulated in all of the jurisdictions in which we operate.
-Safety, health and environmental ("SHE") laws and regulations govern our facilities and our operations, including with respect to (i) the storage, handling, treatment, transportation and disposal of hazardous substances and wastes; (ii) water discharges; (iii) air emissions; (iv) human health and safety; (v) the cleanup of contaminated sites; (vi) the registration, analysis and classification of chemicals; and (vii) the sale and use and, increasingly, end-of-life waste management practices of the products we manufacture.
+Safety, health and environmental ("SHE") laws and regulations govern our facilities and our operations, including with respect to (i) the storage, handling, treatment, transportation and disposal of hazardous substances and wastes; (ii) water discharges; (iii) air emissions;

+(iv) human health and safety; (v) the cleanup of contaminated sites; (vi) the registration, analysis and classification of chemicals; and (vii) the sale and use and, increasingly, end-of-life waste management practices of the products we manufacture.
 Many of our operations require permits and controls to monitor or prevent, or otherwise impose requirements relating to, pollution and these permits are subject to modification, renewal and revocation by issuing authorities.
 Given the nature of our business, violations of these or other SHE requirements may result in substantial fines or penalties, the imposition of other civil or criminal sanctions, cleanup costs, claims for personal injury or property damages, the installation of costly pollution control equipment, or restrictions on, or the suspension of, our operating activities.
 Similarly, if environmental agencies become more active in the future, or seek to enforce regulations more stringently, we may see an increase in the number or amount of such fines and penalties, which may have an adverse effect on our results of operations.

 We have incurred, and expect to continue to incur, substantial ongoing capital and operating expenditures in connection with compliance with current and future SHE laws, regulations and permitting requirements, or the more stringent enforcement of such requirements.
 As part of the exchange of information carried out in the framework of the Industrial Emissions Directive ("IED"), the European Union has issued Best Available Techniques ("BAT") Reference Documents (the so-called "BREFs").
 The purpose of these documents is to provide limits for substances emitted which will have the effect of being "legal limits".
-In particular, pursuant to the BREF Document for the Production of Chlor-Alkali, all European mercury-based chlor-alkali production facilities were required to cease operations by the end of 2017.
-Other BREFs, such as the anticipated updates to the Large Volume Organic Chemical Industry BREF, are also expected to impact our EDC production, although these have not been issued yet.
 Such measures could result in increased costs to implement and operate our facilities, although the extent of any such costs, and the time period to incur them, cannot be estimated at this time.

-Our operations result in the emission of greenhouse gases, such as carbon dioxide and methane, and are regulated under the EU ETS.
+Our operations result in the emission of greenhouse gases, such as carbon dioxide and methane, and are regulated under the EU ETS (as defined below).
 The EU ETS is anticipated to become progressively more stringent over time, including by reducing the number of allowances to emit GHGs that EU member states will allocate without charge to industrial facilities.
 Maintaining compliance with increasingly stringent emissions reductions measures under the EU ETS involves ongoing operating expenditures for us and may, in the future, require capital expenditures.
-In addition, a number of further legislative and regulatory measures to address greenhouse gas emissions, including the Kyoto Protocol and the international accord to reduce greenhouse gas emissions reached at the December 2015 United Nations conference on climate change in Paris, are in various phases of discussion or implementation.
+In addition, a number of further legislative and regulatory measures to address greenhouse gas emissions are in various phases of discussion or implementation.
 Such measures could result in increased costs for us to (i) operate and maintain our facilities; (ii) install new emission controls; (iii) purchase or otherwise obtain allowances to emit carbon dioxide or other greenhouse gases; and (iv) monitor and manage our greenhouse gas emissions.
 In addition, increasingly stringent emissions reduction requirements in the EU ETS could indirectly drive up our production costs by driving up energy prices and costs.